How We Make Decisions

 While we recognize that there may be valid reasons for repeating a course, in general we urge you to do as well as possible on your first attempt.

 If your academic performance is slightly below the usual requirements for admission, you may be given special consideration if you provide the necessary supporting documents at the time of your application.
 More details can be found here.

 - Ontario high school applicants are assessed in 3 rounds of admission during February, March and May.
 During each round of admission, updated grades are provided to the University of Toronto from Ontario high schools to assess applicants.

-- For programs that require a Supplementary Application Form (SAF), the SAF must be submitted before the round of admission in order to be assessed.
-If the deadline has passed to submit your SAF, we still encourage applicants to submit it as soon as possible in order to be assessed for that program.
+- For programs that require a Supplementary Application Form (SAF), the SAF must be submitted before the round of admission for an application to be assessed.
+If the deadline has passed to submit your SAF, we still encourage applicants to submit it as soon as possible in order to be considered for that program.

-- Applicants should not make any program changes before a round of admission as it can affect the assessment of your application.
+- Applicants should not make any program changes after the January 15 application deadline as it can affect the assessment of your application.
+Program changes made after the deadline may also delay admission decisions.
 Similarly, once an offer of admission is made, students who would like to make any program choices should notify the admissions office and not make any changes to their application.

-- After all required documents are submitted, including English proficiency and SAF (if required), decisions are typically processed within 6 to 8 weeks.
+- After all required documents are submitted, including proof of English-language proficiency and the Supplementary Application Form (if required), decisions are typically made within 6 to 8 weeks.

-- University/College transfer applicants are encouraged to submit current transcripts that indicate the courses they are currently enrolled in and any final grades from the previous semesters.
+- University/college transfer applicants are encouraged to submit current transcripts that indicate the courses in which they are currently enrolled and any final grades from previous semesters.
 If we are unable to make a conditional decision based on the current academic record, the final transcript from that semester will be required to make a decision.

 - Any documents submitted after the listed document deadline will still be assessed for admission, space permitting.
 If the original program you applied to has reached capacity after the document deadline date, your file will be reviewed for any possible alternate offers of admission related to your original program choice once all your required documents are submitted.